Academy for Urban Leadership Charter High School

-As of the 2021–22 school year, the school had an enrollment of 414 students and 39.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.6:1.
-There were 297 students (71.7% of enrollment) eligible for free lunch and 39 (9.4% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 332 students and 27.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.3:1.
+There were 162 students (48.8% of enrollment) eligible for free lunch and 33 (9.9% of students) eligible for reduced-cost lunch.

-AUL's first graduating class of 2014 had a graduating percentage of 95% and the second graduating class had a 100% graduation rate.
+AUL's first graduating class of 2014 had a graduation rate of 95% and the second graduating class had a 100% graduation rate.
 The school started a sports program, with wrestling the only sport that had a varsity and a junior varsity team.
-The school also offers softball, baseball and basketball.
+The school also offered softball, baseball and basketball.
 For other sports that were not offered at the school, students could go participate and play for Perth Amboy High School's team.

 The school started offering the SAT in its location.
-It is a college prep school that helps more students graduate and move on to college.
+It was a college prep school that helped more students graduate and move on to college.

+The school closed on June 30, 2025, after its charter agreement was revoked by the state of New Jersey.

 Athletics

-The Academy for Urban Leadership Charter School Jaguars compete independently in interscholastic sports under the supervision of the New Jersey State Interscholastic Athletic Association.
+The Academy for Urban Leadership Charter School Jaguars competed independently in interscholastic sports under the supervision of the New Jersey State Interscholastic Athletic Association.
 With 317 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.

 Administration

-The school's Lead Administrator is Margaret Rose Morales.
-Her administration team includes two vice principals.
+The school's Lead Administrator was Margaret Rose Morales.
+Her administration team included two vice principals.